serhepopovych/simple-cdd-meta/README.md

 #### Build debian-installer package

-Here you need to build debian-installer images somehow using specific Debian release (e.g. wheezy, jessie, stretch, buster).
+Here you need to build debian-installer images somehow using specific Debian release (e.g. wheezy, jessie, stretch, buster, bullseye).

 Most likely you want to do this using docker.
 However this part is not implemented yet.